Git Context Controller: Manage the Context of LLM-based Agents like Git: Method

 \subsection{GCC Commands}

 The \texttt{Git-Context-Controller} exposes a set of agent-callable commands that allow reasoning models to manage, structure, and retrieve context in a durable and inspectable way.
 These commands include \texttt{COMMIT}, \texttt{BRANCH}, \texttt{MERGE}, and \texttt{CONTEXT}.
-Each command has a defined invocation format, behavioral trigger, and corresponding effect on the file system and agent memory.
+These commands' function and usage are given to the agents in the system prompts, then the agents are encouraged to use them when needed.
+For example, when the agent reflects on its reasoning and detects a shift in direction, it would evaluate whether a \texttt{BRANCH} is warranted.
+When a reasoning subgoal is achieved, it is encouraged to call \texttt{COMMIT} and summarize the step.
 Below, we detail the purpose, usage, and implementation of each command.

-\paragraph{\texttt{COMMIT <summary>}} The \texttt{COMMIT} command is called when the agent identifies that its recent reasoning has resulted in a coherent and meaningful milestone—such as implementing a function, completing a test, or resolving a subgoal.
+\paragraph{\texttt{COMMIT <summary>}} The \texttt{COMMIT} command is called when the agent identifies that its recent reasoning has resulted in a coherent and meaningful milestone, such as implementing a function, completing a test, or resolving a subgoal.
 Once invoked, the controller performs a structured update across multiple files within the current branch directory.

+Specifically, let the agent’s recent execution trace be denoted as \(\mathcal{H}_t\).
+The \texttt{COMMIT} operation transforms this transient reasoning history into a persistent memory record

-Specifically, it: \begin{itemize} \item Updates \texttt{commit.md} with a new entry containing: \begin{itemize} \item The branch intent (inherited or re-iterated if needed from the \texttt{BRANCH} command); \item A coarse-grained summary of progress up to the last commit, regenerated by combining the previous summary with the latest work; \item A detailed description of what was achieved in this specific commit. \end{itemize} \item Optionally prompts the agent to revise \texttt{main.md} if the project roadmap has shifted or the global plan has evolved. \item Finalizes the memory and code changes as a Git commit, using the agent-authored summary as the commit message. \end{itemize} This mechanism turns a loose sequence of OTA steps into a coherent and retrievable memory unit, enabling progress tracking and rollbacks.
+where \(I_t\) represents the branch intent, \(S_t\) is a regenerated coarse-grained summary combining the previous commit summary \(S_{t-1}\) with the newly completed work, and \(D_t\) is a detailed description of the specific progress achieved since the last commit.
+When the global project plan evolves, \texttt{COMMIT} further induces an update of the global roadmap \texttt{main.md}.
+Finally, the memory update and code changes are consolidated into a versioned state using a Git commit with message \(S_t\).
+Through this transformation, a loose sequence of observation–thought–action steps is converted into a coherent and retrievable memory unit that supports long-horizon progress tracking and rollback.

 \paragraph{\texttt{BRANCH <name>}} The \texttt{BRANCH} command is called when the agent detects a meaningful divergence in direction, such as exploring an alternative algorithm, implementing a parallel module, or testing a new design hypothesis.